PaperPrototype/Intro-Coding-and-Computers/02 - C/Lecture/english.md

 }
 ```

-We also cast our `int` variables to a double!
-As well as change the `result` variable to a `double`.
-The conversion specifier for a `double` is the same as a floats.
+We cast our `int` variables to a double, as well as change the `result` variable to a `double`.

+The conversion specifier in `printf` for a `double` is the same as a floats.

+Now run this code!

 # Overflow
 Now that we've seen the limitations of a float what will happen if we try to make a number that is really big using an `int`?...